Handyman Saitou in Another World: Characters

 Morlock's adopted daughter is a warrior and the main fighter of Saitou's adventuring party.
-A former slave girl, she lost her parents while they were living in the wilderness, and was living with a wolf pack until Morlock found and took her into his care.
+A former slave girl, she lost her parents while they were living in the wilderness, and was living alone, then later with a single wolf pup until Morlock found and took her into his care.
 She is very self-conscious and also has a fear of long, slimy creatures, including eels.
 She develops feelings for Saitou after witnessing his skills and personality in action, but is too shy to admit this to him.